Institute for Citizens and Scholars: Higher Education Fellowships

 In addition to its teacher preparation activities, the organization continues to offer a suite of fellowships that prepare emerging scholars and leaders for success in the American academy and in several high-need fields.
-These include the Dissertation Fellowship in Women's Studies, the Charlotte W. Newcombe Doctoral Dissertation Fellowship, a suite of fellowships funded by the Mellon Foundation, and others.
+These include the Dissertation Fellowship in Women's Studies, the Charlotte W. Newcombe Doctoral Dissertation Fellowship (ending in 2024), a fellowship for journalists reporting on higher education, a suite of fellowships funded by the Mellon Foundation, including one for emerging faculty leaders.

+College Presidents for Civic Preparedness

+College Presidents for Civic Preparedness, launched in 2023, brings together more than 70 campus leaders from diverse institutions across the country who are committed to preparing today’s young people for citizenship in American democracy.
+They share a set of civic commitments to foster free expression, civil discourse, and civic readiness within higher education.Together, they seek to provide students with meaningful civic education and opportunities to develop skills, habits, practices, and norms for living in a pluralistic society.

 The Civic Spring Fellowship

-The Civic Spring Fellowship awards grants to young people or members of youth-centered organizations who are working on projects that address a local community need, such as public health or local elections.
-Fellows work in communities across the country while building skills to continue engaging and driving meaningful change for the long term.
+Launched in 2020, the Civic Spring Fellowship awards grants and coaching support to young people or members of youth-centered organizations who are working on projects that address a local community need, such as public health or local elections.
+Fellows work in communities across the country while building skills to continue engaging in and driving meaningful change for the long term.

 Institute for Citizens & Scholars Leadership

 The president of the organization is Rajiv Vinnakota, former Executive Vice-President of the Aspen Institute and co-founder of the SEED Foundation.
-The Board of Trustees is chaired by Jane Phillips Donaldson, Co-Founder, Phillips Oppenheim.
+The Board of Trustees is chaired by Stefanie Sanford, former Chief of Global Policy & External Relations at The College Board.